You’ll read article after article on how to control your emotions, don’t let negative emotions control you, control control CONTROL…

 READ MORE: I feel like a burden to my family

-Gaining an understanding of what our motivation is will help you learn to “control” your emotions.
+Gaining an understanding of what our motivation is will help you learn to control your emotions as a woman.
 In other words, once you’ve practiced these steps below, you’ll learn how to recognize your emotions and know how to react before your emotions take over.

-Use these 12 Tips on How to “Control” Your Emotions
+12 Tips on How to Control Your Emotions as a Woman

 1. Take a breath and get objective